 Klenk Law knows all too well that putting together a will can feel like a daunting process for many people.
-This is why the help of an estate lawyer Allentown, PA relies on is recommended when doing so.
+Make the process more comfortable with the help of an estate lawyer Allentown; PA relies on.
 Putting off a will can have a significant impact on your loved ones in the event you pass away before you are able to create one.
 Most people do not want to leave their loved ones with such a burden during a time that is sure to be filled with grief.
 Not to mention the fact that if you leave children behind there may be no plan in place for where they will go.
 Here are some tips to keep in mind when creating your will:

 Tip #1: Use a Lawyer

 Although there are a variety of different ways to put together a will, using a PA estate lawyer is always an attractive option.
-An estate lawyer can ensure that yours will adheres to the laws within your state.
+An estate lawyer can ensure that yours will adhere to the laws within your state.
 They can also create a will that is unique to your specific situation.
-It can be a less expensive and often more appealing option to go with an online tool to create your will, however, it does not take into account laws within your state.
-In some cases you may risk your will being invalidated altogether.
+It can be less expensive and often more appealing option to go with an online tool to create your will.
+However, it does not take into account laws within your state.
+In some cases, you may risk invalidating all or a portion of your will.

 Tip #2: Know Your Beneficiaries

 Beneficiaries are people who will inherit your assets when you pass away.
 It’s important to stay up-to-date regarding your beneficiaries.
 An estate lawyer in Allentown, PA can help you to include and manage the beneficiaries you have listed in your will.
-You will also want to include beneficiaries on any payable on death (POD) accounts you may have.
-This may make it easier to distribute funds to beneficiaries when you pass away.
+We can help craft a will to provide your heirs with maximum protection from divorce, creditors, or to qualify them for needs-based government benefits.
+You lose these benefits by using any payable on death (POD).

 Tip #3: Outline all of Your Assets

-Take an inventory of all your assets so that you are able to clearly list them out when you meet with a PA estate lawyer.
+Take an inventory of all your assets so that you can explicitly list them out when you meet with a PA estate lawyer.
 Consider everything that you own and ensure that you have a plan for it.
 You will also want to make sure that jointly owned property has both you and your spouse’s names on it.
-This may include bank accounts as well as property.
+Joint ownership may include bank accounts as well as property.
+Plans differ depending on your assets.
+The program for a substantial IRA or 401k is very different from a program for a person with several parcels of rental real estate.

 Tip #4: Have a Plan for Your Children